FREE HDR TUTORIAL - WINDOWS PC

 This a free written tutorial, so if you enjoy it then send your friends over to my site so they too can learn HDR.
 Would be a great way to say thank you.

-This tutorial will work if you are using Windows or a MAC, but it’s aimed straight at you PC-Windows guys and gals 😉 You know, the friends of the richest man in the world Bill Gates!
+This tutorial was written specifically for photographers using a Windows PC 😉 You know, the friends of the richest man in the world Bill Gates!

 If you are after an amazing MAC only HDR Tutorial please see here